storyblok/storyblok-php-client/README.md

 ### Using spaces created in US region

 When you create a Space, you can select the region: EU or US.
-If you want to access to a Space created in US region, you need to define the `apiREgion` parameter with 'us' (or 'US'):
+If you want to access to a Space created in US region, you need to define the `apiRegion` parameter with 'us' value (or 'US'):

 ```php
 use Storyblok\Client;